-Deborah Hofler has been part of Valley Centerand the owner of Countryside Veterinary Hospital since 1998.
+Deborah Hofler has been part of Valley Center and the owner of Countryside Veterinary Hospital since 1998.
 She first started working with animals at 13 years old by volunteering at a veterinary emergency hospital and from there she knew her gift to the world would be veterinary medicine.
 After receiving her degree in Animal Science from Cornell University, she attended the University of Pennsylvania, where she earned her Veterinary Medical Doctorate in 1995.
 With over thirty years’ experience in animal husbandry and nearly 20 years as a veterinarian, Dr. Hofler has become an important part of the Valley Center community, not only for her expertise, but also because of her kind and caring nature.
 Her favorite animals are Pit-bulls and three-toed sloths.
-Outside of the hospital, Dr. Hofler keeps busy with her three children, all of whom are very active in different sports.
+Outside of the hospital, Dr. Hofler enjoys reading, hiking and skiing with her three children, all of whom are very active in different sports